(Last Update: 02/11/2025)

 Responsiveness:

-Latex is naturally elastic and quickly responds to changes in pressure, making it easy to move and change positions during sleep.
+Latex is naturally elastic and quickly responds to changes in pressure.

 Breathability:

-Latex mattresses are known for their temperature regulation due to their open-cell structure, which promotes airflow and dissipates heat.
+Latex mattresses are known for their temperature regulation.
+Their open-cell structure promotes airflow and dissipates heat.

 Durability: